barakbeilin/fastai-gcp/installation.md

         ```
         conda install -c fastai fastai
         ```
     d.
-As explained in the tutorail to access the Jupyter notebook write on the local host browser:
+As explained in the tutorial to access the Jupyter notebook write on the local host browser:
     ```
     http://localhost:8080/tree